-Traveling along the highway, your relatively new vehicle suddenly begins to seize and will no longer run properly.
-Breakdowns can happen to anyone, at anytime, and in any place—even when driving a brand new vehicle.
-When a breakdown does occur, it is important to avoid certain common mistakes in order to keep yourself safe.
+Breakdowns can happen to anyone, at any time, and in any place—even when driving a brand new vehicle.
+When a breakdown does occur, it is important to avoid certain common mistakes in order to keep yourself and your passengers safe.

-Five Things Not to Do During a Vehicle Breakdown
+Five Things Not to Do When Your Vehicle Breaks Down

 What should you avoid doing after your car breaks down?
 The following is an overview: